Highly toxic prussic acid! DM and Rossmann are recalling groceries-breakinglatest.news-Breaking Latest News

 Major recall campaign at DM and Rossmann: Two products can produce highly toxic hydrocyanic acid in the human body when consumed.
-This was determined by the Environment Agency for Consumer Protection and Food.
+This was determined by the Federal Office for Consumer Protection and Food and warns against consumption.
+Here’s what to do.

 The drugstore giants DM and Rossmann have initiated an extensive recall.
-According to the Environmental Agency for Consumer Protection and Food, the two chains had foods in their range that are not only harmful to health, but also potentially life-threatening.
+According to the Federal Office for Consumer Protection and Food, the two chains had food in their range that is not only harmful to health, but also potentially life-threatening.

 These are the products “Spicy Almonds with Japanese Tamari Soy Sauce” from the DM organic range and the counterpart of the same name from the Rossmann organic range.
 According to the companies, these products have an increased residue of bitter almonds.
 Bitter almonds can be extremely harmful to the human body.
 Because they contain three to five percent amygdalin, which can produce highly toxic hydrocyanic acid, also known as “cyanide”, during digestion.
 When eating bitter almonds, symptoms of poisoning such as headaches, nausea and vomiting can occur.
 In these cases, a doctor should be contacted immediately.